jmgray/hexcast/README.md

 On the command line type the following:<br>
 `python hexcast init`<br>

 This initializes the default ini with the following, full details of which are in the `example.hfa.ini` file.
 Suffice to say it creates parameters to use a 4 x 2 matrix.
-This will contain 16 elements which will be "randomly" traversed:
+Each element is a coordinate within this matrix: 00, 01, 02 03; 10, 11, 12, 13...
+This will contain 16 such elements which will be "randomly" traversed:
 ```
 [CYCLE]
 size = 4
 dimension = 2
 leap = 7
 index = 3